LPgenerator/Ldld/README.md

 ## Ldld

-`Ldld` is a simple and open source tool for shipping and running distributed containers based on lxc.
+`Ldld` is a simple and open source tool for shipping and running distributed containers based on LXC.
 Work with your containers such as git from command line and with HTTP REST Api.